-The trends for consuming sugar has changed over the years as more people now battle sugar addiction.
+The trends for consuming sugar have changed over the years as more people now battle sugar addiction.
 Before, we only ate sugar found naturally in food or the occasional sugar cubes to go with tea and coffee.
 Now, with easily accessible processed foods like ice cream, soda, juices, etc., we consume over twice that amount of sugar.
-A third of the calories we consume today comes from either pure sugar or white flour (which acts like sugar when digested).
+A third of the calories we consume today come from either pure sugar or white flour (which acts like sugar when digested).
 Our bodies cannot cope with this sugar overload.

 When you consume sugar, it gives you an initial high, after comes the crash, then you crave more sugar, and take some more.
 This cycle is a sign of addiction.
 Sugar is a mood-altering drug; after the initial highness, you become moody, anxious, till you eventually feel exhausted.
 These repetitive highs and lows you experience put a strain on your adrenal glands.

 Sugar addiction is dangerous to your health because sugar has been linked to many health problems.
 Some of these problems include autoimmune diseases, chronic infections, decreased immunity, diabetes, heart diseases, candida, ADD, irritable bowel syndrome, and chronic fatigue.

 Stop eating all forms of sugar and keep them out of your immediate surrounding.
 You cannot snack on things that are not there.

 Whole foods are natural and have little to no processed sugar.
 Switching your diet from majorly processed foods to whole foods is a way to manage your sugar addiction and live clean.

 When you don’t get enough sleep, you consume too much sugar during the day to make up for the exhaustion.
 If you are trying to break your sugar habit, then you should sleep for at least 8 hours daily to make sure you are well-rested.